replicate/cog/docs/getting-started.md

 > **Note**
 > When you build an image, Cog copies large files to a separate layer before copying source code.
 This reduces the time needed to rebuild after making changes to code.
 For best results, put any weights, checkpoints, or other model files in a separate subdirectory.
+> If you put both weights and code in the same directory, Cog will NOT copy the weights to a distinct layer, and you will have to wait for the weights to be copied every time you make a change to the code.
 >
 > ```shell
 > # ✅ Yes